 Day 3 Venture into pastoral Germany and Lusatia - a Slavic enclave with its own language and customs Bike in Spreewald Biosphere Reserve, a world of verdant forests, grassland, charming old-world towns and a vast network of shimmering waterways Ever heard of the Spreewald gherkin?
 Try one while you're here!
 Go punting on a canal or luxuriate at our hotel's incredible spa.

-Day 4 The Baroque splendor of Dresden - from the glorious Zwinger palace to the stunningly restored Frauenkirche, crowned by one of the largest domes in Europe - is truly unforgettable!
-Witness the beauty of Germany's pacesetting environmental efforts as you bike past nature reserves, sunflower fields and organic farms.
+Day 4 The baroque splendor of Dresden - from the glorious Zwinger palace complex to the stunningly restored Frauenkirche, a Lutheran church crowned by one of the largest domes in Europe - is truly unforgettable Witness the beauty of Germany's pacesetting environmental efforts as you bike past nature reserves, sunflower fields and organic farms.

 - Experience Germany from every angle: mellow countryside biking, urban exploration, cultural discoveries and culinary delights